 The J. & E. Riggin is a beautiful old two-masted schooner that has been rebuilt to accommodate 24 passengers and 6 crew.
 She is 89′ long on deck, 120′ overall, 23′ wide and draws 7′ with her centerboard up.
 She was built in 1927 as an oyster dredger for Charles Riggin in Dorchester, New Jersey and is one of a very few vessels of this kind that still sail today.
 Her name, J. & E., comes from the names of Mr. Riggin’s two sons, Jacob and Edward.
 This windjammer has enjoyed the reputation of being able and fast and lays claim to having won the only official oyster schooner race ever held in 1929 on the Delaware Bay.
 After being rebuilt and rerigged as a passenger vessel, the Riggin has sailed Penobscot Bay since 1977.
 She was designated a National Historic Monument in 1991.

 The Riggin is fully equipped with GPS, radar, and radio.
 She meets all Coast Guard requirements for construction and safety equipment.
 Certified to carry passengers, she fully meets all requirements for stability and watertight integrity.
 With her sleek lines preserved, the Riggin is still the fast and reliable sailor that earned the respect of the oystermen on the Delaware Bay.
 Just as she was when she was built, the Riggin has no inboard engine.
-Her sixteen-foot diesel-powered yawl boat can be used during calm spells for maneuvering into or out of tight harbors.
+Her sixteen-foot diesel-powered yawl boat, built by Capt.
+Jon Finger, can be used during calm spells for maneuvering into or out of tight harbors.
 The Riggin‘s superior sailing ability allows us to cruise by the islands and coastal scenery without the noise and fumes of an engine to disturb the spell.

 While we do take requests for specific cabins, we do not make a guarantee that you will end up there.
 We want each of our passengers to be as comfortable as possible and sometimes need to make changes last minute.
 Requests for cabins will be taken in the order of booking dates.